-18.3 Test Blocks-Machines should be checked to make certain they are in good order by means of standardized Rockwell test blocks.

-18.4 Detailed Test Procedure-For detailed requirements of the test procedure, reference shall be made to the latest revision of Test Methods E18 for fixed-location hardness testing machines.
+- 18.3 Test Blocks-Machines should be checked to make certain they are in good order by means of standardized Rockwell test blocks. - 18.4 Detailed Procedure-For detailed requirements of this test, reference shall be made to the latest revision of Test Methods E18.

-19. Portable Hardness Testing
+19. Portable Hardness Test

-19.1 Although this standard generally prefers the use of Brinell or Rockwell fixed-location hardness testing machines, it is not always possible to perform the hardness test using such equipment due to the part size, location, or other logistical reasons.
-In this event, hardness testing using portable equipment as described in Test Methods A833, A956/A956M, A1038, and E110 shall be used with strict compliance for reporting the test results in accordance with the selected standard (see examples below).
+- 19.1 Although this standard generally prefers the use of fixed-location Brinell or Rockwell hardness test methods, it is not always possible to perform the hardness test using such equipment due to the part size, location, or other logistical reasons.
+In this event, hardness testing using portable equipment as described in Test Methods A956/A956M, A1038, and E110 shall be used with strict compliance for reporting the test results in accordance with the selected standard (see examples - 19.1.1 Practice A833-The measured hardness number shall be reported in accordance with the standard methods and given the HBC designation followed by the comparative test bar hardness to indicate that it was determined by a portable comparative hardness tester, as in the following example: - 19.1.1.1 232 HBC/240, where 232 is the hardness test result using the portable comparative test method (HBC) and 240 is the Brinell hardness of the comparative test bar. - 19.1.2 Test Method A956/A956M: - 19.1.2.1 The measured hardness number shall be reported in accordance with the standard methods and appended with a Leeb impact device in parenthesis to indicate that it was determined by a portable hardness tester, as in the following - (1) 350 HLD where 350 is the hardness test result using the portable Leeb hardness test method with the HLD impact device. - 19.1.2.2 When hardness values converted from the Leeb number are reported, the portable instrument used shall be reported in parentheses, for example: - (1) 350 HB (HLD) where the original hardness test was performed using the portable Leeb hardness test method with the HLD impact device and converted to the Brinell hardness value (HB). - 19.1.3 Test Method A1038-The measured hardness number shall be reported in accordance with the standard methods and appended with UCI in parenthesis to indicate that it was determined by a portable hardness tester, as in the following example: - 19.1.3.1 446 HV (UCI) 10 where 446 is the hardness test result using the portable UCI test method under a force of 10 kgf. - 19.1.4 Test Method E110-The measured hardness number shall be reported in accordance with the standard methods and appended with a /P to indicate that it was determined by a portable hardness tester, as follows: - 19.1.4.1 Rockwell Hardness Examples: - (1) 40 HRC/P where 40 is the hardness test result using the Rockwell C portable test method.

-19.1.1 Reporting Portable Hardness Numbers:

-19.1.2 Test Method A833-The measured hardness number shall be reported in accordance with the standard methods and given the HBC designation followed by the comparative test bar hardness to indicate that it was determined by a portable comparative hardness tester, as in the following example:

-19.1.2.1 232 HBC/240, where 232 is the hardness test result using the portable comparative test method (HBC) and 240 is the Brinell hardness of the comparative test bar.

-19.1.3 Test Method A956/A956M:

-19.1.3.1 The measured hardness number shall be reported in accordance with the standard methods and appended with a Leeb impact device in parenthesis to indicate that it was determined by a portable hardness tester, as in the following example:

-(1) 350 HLD where 350 is the hardness test result using the portable Leeb hardness test method with the HLD impact device.

-19.1.3.2 When hardness values converted from the Leeb number are reported, the portable instrument used shall be reported in parentheses, for example:

-(1) 350 HB (HLD) where the original hardness test was performed using the portable Leeb hardness test method with the HLD impact device and converted to the Brinell hardness value (HB).

-19.1.4 Test Method A1038-The measured hardness number shall be reported in accordance with the standard methods and appended with UCI in parenthesis to indicate that it was determined by a portable hardness tester, as in the following example:

-19.1.4.1 446 HV (UCI) 10 where 446 is the hardness test result using the portable UCI test method under a force of 10 kgf.

-19.1.5 Test Method E110-The measured hardness number shall be reported in accordance with the standard methods and appended with a /P to indicate that it was determined by a portable hardness testing machine and shall reference Test Method E110, as follows:

-19.1.5.1 Rockwell Hardness Examples:

-(1) 40 HRC/P where 40 is the hardness test result using the Rockwell C portable test method.

-(2) 72 HRBW/P where 72 is the hardness test result using the Rockwell B portable test method using a tungsten carbide ball indenter.

-19.1.5.2 Brinell Hardness Examples:

-(1) 220 HBW/P 10/3000 where 220 is the hardness test result using the Brinell portable test method with a ball of 10 mm diameter and with a test force of 3000 kgf (29.42 kN) applied for 10 to 15 s.

-(2) 350 HBW/P 5/750 where 350 is the hardness test result using the Brinell portable test method with a ball of 5 mm diameter and with a test force of 750 kgf (7.355 kN) applied for 10 to 15 s.
+- (2) 72 HRBW/P where 72 is the hardness test result using the Rockwell B portable test method using a tungsten carbide ball indenter. - 19.1.4.2 Brinell Hardness Examples: - (1) 220 HBW/P 10/3000 where 220 is the hardness test result using the Brinell portable test method with a ball of 10 mm diameter and with a test force of 3000 kgf (29.42 kN) applied for 10 to 15 s. - (2) 350 HBW/P 5/750 where 350 is the hardness test result using the Brinell portable test method with a ball of 5 mm diameter and with a test force of 750 kgf (7.355 kN) applied for 10 to 15 s.